AOAP™

 Python SDKpip install agledger

-MCP — curated tool profiles scoped by role, optimized for token efficiency
+MCP server — tools scoped by role, optimized for token efficiency

 No rewrites.
-Your existing agents add AGLedger calls alongside what they already do.
+Existing agents add notarize calls alongside what they already do.
 Works with LangChain, CrewAI, AutoGen, or any orchestration framework — AGLedger is the accountability layer underneath, not a replacement.

 Principles

-Record, don't judge — AOAP tracks what was agreed, what was delivered, and whether the principal accepted it.
+Record, don't judge — AOAP records what was notarized.
 It does not evaluate whether the work was good.
-The principal is always the judge.
+On the gated 10%, the principal renders the verdict.
+AGLedger never substitutes its judgment for theirs.

-Blind by default, transparent by consent — encrypted mode is available.
+Blind by default, transparent by consent — encrypted mode is supported.
 Parties choose what AGLedger can see.
-The protocol supports end-to-end encryption of mandate criteria and receipt evidence.
+The protocol supports end-to-end encryption of record criteria and receipt evidence so the engine never reads payloads it shouldn't.

-Every Hub is a witness, not a custodian — in federated deployments, Hubs coordinate delegation across organizational boundaries.
+Every hub is a witness, not a custodian — in federated deployments, hubs coordinate state across organizational boundaries.
 They never hold business data.
 Privacy is structural, not policy.

-Contract types define the schema for a mandate's criteria and a receipt's evidence.
-They are the vocabulary agents use to describe what they're committing to.
+Contract types define the schema for a record's criteria and (optionally) its receipt.
+They are the vocabulary participants use to describe what they are notarizing.

-Share with partners — federated partners can use your schemas so both sides speak the same language
+Share with federation partners — schemas registered on a gateway can propagate to peer organizations through the federation schema catalog, so both sides speak the same language

 Cryptographic integrity